AdrianSkar/keybindings/README.md

 Add `autokey-gtk` or `autokey-qt` to the autostart config to have it running automatically or select the "*Automatically start Autokey at login*" option on the app preferences.

+## Input Remapper

+If you have issues making the Caps Lock an additional Hyper key you can try [Input Remapper](https://github.com/sezanzeb/input-remapper) instead.
+It supports X11, Wayland and many input device types.

 # Windows

 ## AutoHotkey